0xpatatedouce/guide-massa-node-step-by-step-/README.md

 ![Capture d’écran 2024-02-20 201758](https://github.com/0xpatatedouce/guide-massa-node-step-by-step-/assets/123324096/7c714251-3b6c-40e3-b839-219913ac4547)

 Let's create a wallet with this command or you can import your wallet.

 Create a new wallet with this command:
 ```
 wallet_generate_secret_key
 ```

 Import your wallet with your seed phrase:

 wallet_add_secret_keys <your_secret_key>

+Check your wallet address with this command:
 ```
 wallet_info
 ```

+Now begin your stake by buying some rolls and telling your node to stake You need at least 100mas or 1roll (100mas =1 roll), type this command with your address, the number of rolls you want stake and the fee (you can put 0):
 ```
 buy_rolls <address> <roll count> <fee>
 ```

+Tell to your node to stake with this command:
 ```
 node_start_staking <your_address>
 ```

+After waiting 1h40, your roll become active and you're staking, now you be part of the massa network, congratulations!

+If need to update your node type this two commands:
 ```
 git fetch
 ```
 ```
 git checkout MAIN.2.1
 ```

+Some useful links :

 https://github.com/massalabs/massa/wiki/Monitoring-scripts-and-commands

 https://medium.com/@securisas/security-best-practices-si-vous-lancez-un-node-validateur-99f44b520f84